 10. You have the right to file a grievance if you believe that your child is being discriminated against on the basis of a disability.
-A grievance of complaint may be filed with the Perquimans County Schools Section 504 Coordinator:
+A grievance of complaint may be filed with the Section 504 Coordinator for Perquimans County Schools:

 411 Edenton Road Street

 Please contact the school principal for questions or concerns regarding your child’s education.
-For additional information regarding Section 504 of the Rehabilitation Act of 1973, please contact Kanika Griffin, 504 Coordinator of Perquimans County Schools at 252-426-5741 or by email at email@example.com
+For additional information regarding Section 504 of the Rehabilitation Act of 1973, please contact Carole Sykes, Section 504 Coordinator of Perquimans County Schools at 252-426-5741 or by email at email@example.com

 11. You have the right to an impartial due process hearing in regard to your child’s identification, evaluation, or educational placement under Section 504.
 You and your child may take part in the hearing and be represented by counsel, if you choose to hire one.
 To do so, you should file a written Notice of Appeal with the Assistant Superintendent after you receive written notice of the Section 504 Committee’s actions.